kirbydesign/designsystem/.github/CONTRIBUTING.md

 ⚠️ _No code should be written before this step is complete_.

 Once the issue has been properly tech refined Team Kirby will remove the `NOT Tech refined` label from the issue.
-If a pull-request is submitted for an issue that has not been tech refined; changes and problems that could have been tackled from the beginning, might arise from the code-review.
+If a pull request is submitted for an issue that has not been tech refined; changes and problems that could have been tackled from the beginning, might arise from the code-review.

 ### Publish a WIP draft

-> Draft pull-request intented for getting timely feedback before too much implementation has been done.
+> Draft pull request intented for getting timely feedback before too much implementation has been done.

-We encourage contributors to publish a draft pull-request with a WIP implementation of their issue to get feedback.
+We encourage contributors to publish a draft pull request with a WIP implementation of their issue to get feedback.
 This can advantageously be done before tests are written.
 By doing this misunderstandings and issues can be tackled early on; here they are often easier to correct.
 If this is not done, they might not be discovered until the code-review.
 Tests might have to be changed.
 So therefore we encourage contributors to use the opportunity to get some timely feedback.

 <!-- Why do a self-review? -->

 ### Self-review

-> Reviewing your own pull-request like you would review someone else's pull-request.
+> Reviewing your own pull request like you would review someone else's pull request.

-This consists of code-reviewing your own pull-request, following guidelines found in [The good: Self-review](#the-good-self-review).
+This consists of code-reviewing your own pull request, following guidelines found in [The good: Self-review](#the-good-self-review).
 This is your chance to catch any low-hanging fruits and common issues before the reviewer does.
 If this is not done, an unneccessary amount of minor changes might be required during code review.
 This wastes both yours and the reviewers time.

 <!-- Why we do UX reviews? -->